 - Out-of-pocket expenses

 These will typically be easy to calculate because there will be an invoice or bill corresponding to each item.
-We often rely on trusted experts to help us calculate the future cost of any medical treatment or long-term care you may need.
+We often rely on trusted experts to help us calculate the upcoming cost of any medical treatment or long-term care you may need.